Skip to content

 Permissions

-reyn's permission system gates access to file paths, shell, MCP tools, named tools, and Python preprocessor steps.
+reyn's permission system gates access to file paths, exec (argv-only process execution — #3226 renamed shell -> exec), MCP tools, named tools, and Python preprocessor steps.
 Defaults are conservative; anything outside the defaults requires either a workflow-level declaration plus user approval, OR a project-wide pre-approval in reyn.yaml.

 Default grants (no declaration needed)